SteadyCadence/api-docs/content/01-introduction.md

 The type of fields being used are based in Django.
 If you're not sure how to use one of the field types documented, visit <a href="https://docs.djangoproject.com/en/1.10/ref/models/fields/#field-types" target="_blank">Django's documentation on Field Types</a>.

+> Beth, this part is not necessary.
+We should document all information here in the API docs.
+Indicating the type of an attribute and if its required should be sufficient.
+Once we have the first draft of the docs ready, I'll go through and add some more special cases, like you can't use `new` or `add` as an org name.
+But that's nothing we should worry about at the moment.

 ### Slugs

+> Beth, Maybe we should rephase this a little, as this also applies to IDs for other objects.
+Maybe call this section "Accessing objects via URLs" or so.

 To get at, create, or modify projects, organizations, organization members and more, you'll need to access a couple different kinds of slugs: